 The CCT suggests that the work should be done on the basis of prioritization and also the dependencies relative to the project should be analyzed properly while the time spent on different activities should be optimized more carefully.

 Where to use: Like the Program Evaluation and Review Technique and The Critical Path Technique, the Critical chain Technique is used in very complex projects.
-As it shines a more prominent light on how the team spends their time and revenue, it is best suited for the projects where the resources are limited.
+As it shines a more prominent light on how the team spends their time and revenue, it is best suited for projects where the resources are limited.

 8. Extreme Project Management (XPM)